 We believe the PDS model, characterized by sustainable, mutually beneficial schooluniversity partnerships, energizes our efforts to establish a pathway for progress.

 2.4 Achieving the Mission

 The mission of the Association shall be achieved through:

 - A leadership structure committed to advocating for association members.
 The president-elect, president, and immediate past-president posts must represent members of both the P-12 and college/university communities at all times.

-- A website and other media for sharing knowledge with, and by, the membership;
+- A website and other media for sharing knowledge, pertinent news and announcements with the membership;

-- A periodic magazine designed as an outlet for the dissemination of best practice/applied research, pertinent news, and announcements;
+- A periodic publication designed as an outlet for the dissemination of best practice/applied research.

-- A refereed journal to disseminate the best research, curricular models, and successful policies in the Professional Development School community; and
+- A refereed publication to disseminate the best research, curricular models, and successful policies in the Professional Development School community; and

 - An annual conference committed to sharing the most effective partnership work across P- 12/and college/university collaboration as well as other events or conferences sponsored or endorsed by the NAPDS.